-The Corporation may reallocate the net offering proceeds that it obtained from the April 2021 Offering (as defined below) and the November 2021 Offering (as defined below) from time to time depending upon our growth strategy relative to market and other conditions in effect at the time.
-Until we expend the net offering proceeds, we will hold them in cash and/or invest them in short-term, interest-bearing, investment-grade securities.
+The Corporation may reallocate the net offering proceeds that it obtained from the November 2021 Offering (as defined below) from time to time depending upon our growth strategy relative to market and other conditions in effect at the time.
+Until we expend the net offering proceeds, we will hold them in cash and/or invest them in short-term, interest- bearing, and investment-grade securities.

-A comparison between the projected use of proceeds for the two-year period subsequent to closing the April 2021 Offering, as disclosed in the Corporation's prospectus dated April 30, 2021 (the "April 2021 Offering"), and spending from May 12, 2021 (offering closing date) to December 31, 2022 is as follows:
+A comparison between the projected use of proceeds for the two-year period subsequent to closing the November 2021 Offering, as disclosed in the Corporation's prospectus dated November 3, 2021 (the "November 2021 Offering"), and spending from November 5, 2021 (offering closing date) to December 31, 2023 is as follows (figures in the below "Amount" column are translated to CAD from USD at a rate of 1.34):